 Key Performance Indicators, or KPIs, help determine the condition and sustainability of your current business model.
 Think of Financial KPIs as your business’ health checkup.
 Regularly reviewing them will help you spot potential problems before they become serious, allowing you to manage proactively.
-More specifically, KPIs help you determine which aspects of your business are underperforming, be they products, departments or something else, and address them before the loss to your business in revenue is substantial.
+More specifically, KPIs for CFOs and finance managers help you determine which aspects of your business are underperforming, be they products, departments or something else, and address them before the loss to your business in revenue is substantial.

 All Financial KPIs have a common goal: keeping your business fine-tuned for financial success.
 However, how they go about this can vary dramatically.
 KPIs can and should track accuracy, speed, and efficiency in all departments, whether they deal with customers, manufacturing, billing, etc. Of course, this is only half the battle.
 Business leaders must also learn how to read KPIs effectively.
 In short, it does a manager no good to see sales cold call numbers if he or she doesn’t understand the impact that those numbers have on the overall business.